Day 1 on the Camino Frances is around 24km and will take 7 to 9 hours if you walk it in one day. It is a tough day.

 It is advisable only to start the Napoleon Route if you have a full day ahead and leave early, as the expected walking time is between 7 and 9 hours.
 You could start halfway through the day if you have booked into Orrison, which is 8km out of Saint Jean.

 To leave Saint Jean Pied de Port, walk down the beautiful old town main street and uphill through the old town gate.
-The Camino signs are impossible to miss, and unless you are walking mid-winter, there will be a steady stream of pilgrims in front and behind you.
+The Camino signs are impossible to miss, and unless you are walking the Camino in winter, there will be a steady stream of pilgrims in front and behind you.
 Have some food for snacks, and make sure your water bottle is full.

 Take it easy.
 The Camino is not a sprint but a marathon to be enjoyed and savored.
 Although the walk up the Pyrenees is difficult, it is immensely rewarding.
 The peace and silence are a precursor of the times ahead on the Meseta.
 The views are stunning, and if you stay in Orrison overnight, it is worth getting up early, as the views in the morning sun are spectacular as you look down on the clouds floating below in the valleys.